sleepingkingstudios/rspec-sleeping_king_studios/README.md

     end # describe

 Unless otherwise noted, these shared examples expect the example group to define either an explicit `#instance` method (using `let(:instance) {}`) or an implicit `subject`.
 Their behavior is **undefined** if neither `#instance` nor `subject` is defined.

+### Property Examples

+These examples are shorthand for defining a reader and/or writer expectation.

+#### Has Reader

+    include_examples 'has reader', :foo, 42

+Delegates to the `#has_reader` matcher (see Core/Has Reader, above) and passes if the actual object responds to the specified property.
+If a value is specified, the object must respond to the property and return the specified value.
+Alternatively, you can set a proc as the expected value, which can contain a comparison, an RSpec expectation, or a more complex expression:

+    include_examples 'has reader', :bar, ->() { an_instance_of(String) }

+    include_examples 'has reader', :baz, ->(value) { value.count = 3 }

 ### RSpec Matcher Examples